L-36.com

 Edit Hide Help

-Thursday - Southeast winds 10 to 15 knots becoming west.
-Showers in the morning, then showers with a chance of Thunderstorms in the afternoon.
+Tonight - South winds 10 to 15 knots.
+A chance of showers and Thunderstorms late.
 Waves 2 feet or less.

 winds and waves higher in and near Thunderstorms.